kdonova4/4230_Game_Project2_SH-CM/README.md

 - [Pranav Dadu](https://github.com/StabbedToDeath) - Programmer

 ## License
 This project consists of several personal and public resources.
-License for the resources can be found here [Licensing_Information.txt](Licensing_Information.txt)
+License for the resources can be found here [Licensing_Information](Licensing_Information.txt)

 ## Acknowledgements
 - Hat tip to anyone whose art was used